Best Non-Alcoholic Red Wine (2025 Taste-Tested & Reviewed)

 Tasting notes:

-If you love old-world dry and tannic red wine, and looking for a non-alcoholic wine alternative, this is going to be a bottle you pick up again and again.
+This is the best non alcoholic dry red wine, in my humble opinion!
+If you love old-world dry and tannic red wine, and looking for a non-alcoholic wine alternative to that, this is going to be a bottle you pick up again and again.
 It's identical to an old-world traditional wine with dusty leather notes sitting on top of an underbelly of blackberry and vanilla.
 A tiny hint of black pepper.
 The mouthfeel is nice and juicy and rich, and there are tannins for miles - which is very rare in dealcoholized wine.
 This non alcoholic wine will pair well with good quality cheese boards, charcuterie boards, goose pate and tapas plates.

 Read our full review here.